OlufemiAlogbo/Cognitive-Banking/README.md

 Project timeline is set to three months and will be collaborative effort from various stakeholders.

 ### Stakeholders
-- Union: Core Banking Expert, Customer Relationship Agent, Content Strategist for Digital Channels, Product Manager
+- Business: Core Banking Expert, Customer Relationship Agent, Content Strategist for Digital Channels, Product Manager

-- Josla: Project Manager, Data scientist, UX Designer, Software Engineer
+- Technical: Project Manager, Data scientist, UX Designer, Software Engineer

 ## Constraint
 App deployment will be done on the IBM Bluemix platform which offers access Watson (IBM AI) services.